Authentication

 API Key format

-Keys use the format sk_live_ followed by 32 random characters:
+Keys use the format sk_live_ followed by 64 hex characters:

 Using your key